Mumford-Tate groups of 1-motives and Weil pairing: Introduction

-If $ \T_\HH$ denotes the fibre functor ``Hodge realization" on the tannakian category $\langle M\rangle^\otimes$ generated by the 1-motive $M$, the image $ \T_\HH (\Galmot (M))$ via $ \T_\HH$ of the motivic Galois group of $M$ is just the Mumford-Tate group $\MT(M)$ of $M$.
-In fact by \cite[Theorem 1.2.1]{A19} we can identify these two group schemes.
-The periods matrix $\Pi_M$ of $M$ is a complex point of the $\MT(M) \otimes K$-torsor of periods $\underline{\mathrm{Isom}}^\otimes( \T_\dR, \T_\HH )$ (see \eqref{actionGalmot} for the description of the action of $\MT(M)$ on $\Pi_M$).
+Denote by $\MT(M)$ the Mumford-Tate group of a 1-motive $M$.
+According to \cite[\S 6]{J}, for $K=\CC$ the unipotent radical of the motivic Galois group of $M$ coincides with the unipotent radical of $\MT(M)$.
+More generally, by \cite[Theorem 1.2.1]{A19} and assuming $K=\oK \subseteq \CC$ the image $ \T_\HH (\Galmot (M))$ of $\Galmot (M)$ via the fibre functor $ \T_\HH$ ``Hodge realization" coincides with $\MT(M)$.
+The periods matrix $\Pi_M$ of $M$ is a complex point of the $\MT(M) \otimes K$-torsor of periods $\underline{\mathrm{Isom}}^\otimes( \T_\dR, \T_\HH ).$ In \eqref{actionGalmot} we describe the action of $\MT(M)$ on this point $\Pi_M$.
 In Section \ref{lastSection} we study the representation as elements of $\mathrm{Gl}_{n+2g+s}(\mathbb Q)$ of the unipotent radical of the Mumford-Tate group of $M$ (see Proposition \ref{propGRUMTM}).
+See \cite[Theorem 4.9.2]{Murty} for another explicit characterization of this unipotent radical.

-For 1-motives defined over $\oQQ$ and of the type $M=[u:\ZZ \to G],$ with $G$ an extension of an elliptic curve $\cE$ by $\GG_m$, in Section \ref{subsubsection4} we make explicit the polynomial relations between the periods of $M$ which are dictated by the geometry of $M$.
-Using Grothendieck period conjecture, we get a parameterization of the matrices of $\mathrm{Gl}_{4}(\mathbb Q)$ which represent the Mumford-Tate group of $M$.
+For 1-motives defined over $\oQQ$ and of the type $M=[u:\ZZ \to G],$ with $G$ an extension of an elliptic curve $\cE$ by $\GG_m$, in Section \ref{subsubsection4} we list the polynomial relations between the periods of $M$, which are dictated by its geometry.
+Using Grothendieck periods conjecture, we get a parametrization of the matrices of $\mathrm{Gl}_{4}(\mathbb Q)$ which represent the Mumford-Tate group of $M$.
 This last section extends Bertrand's work \cite[\S 2]{Br08}.

 The approach of this paper enables to compute the dimension of the unipotent radical of the motivic Galois group of a 1-motive algorithmically: see \S \ref{subsection:B} and in particular Example \ref{ex:dimA}, Theorem \ref{teo:dimZ'(1)} and Theorem \ref{teo:dimZ/Z'}.
-Recall that the dimension of $\Galmot(M)$ is a lower bound for the transcendence degree of the field $K(\Pi_M)$ generated by periods of $M$ as predicted by the Grothendieck period conjecture (generalized if $K$ is not algebraic) (\cite[Appendix 2]{B19}, \cite{B02}, or \cite{BPSS})).
-Hence we hope that our results will shed new light on the transcendental conjectures obtained applying the Grothendieck period conjecture (generalized or not) to 1-motives (\cite[Conjecture \S 4]{BPSS}).
+Recall that the dimension of $\Galmot(M)$ is a lower bound for the transcendence degree of the field $K(\Pi_M)$ generated by periods of $M$ as predicted by the Grothendieck periods conjecture (generalized if $K$ is not algebraic) (\cite[Appendix 2]{B19}, \cite{B02}, or \cite{BPSS})).
+Hence the explicit description of the action of the Mumford-Tate group of a 1-motive on its periods matrix $\Pi_M$, that we have computed in Section \ref{lastSection}, is useful if one wants to attack the Grothendieck periods conjecture (generalized or not) by a classical transcendence approach.